burlachenkok/burlachenkok.github.io/_posts/2024-06-05-Apple-Internship.md

 ---

-I am glad to obtain the internship offer from the Private Federated Learning ML Team at [Apple Inc.](https://www.apple.com/) located at the address [30 Station Rd, Cambridge CB1 2JH, UK](https://maps.app.goo.gl/GGFGBMyPrHGAAp9H8).
+It was a great honor for me to obtain an offer for an internship with the Private Federated Learning ML Team at [Apple Inc.](https://www.apple.com/), located at [30 Station Rd, Cambridge CB1 2JH, UK](https://maps.app.goo.gl/GGFGBMyPrHGAAp9H8).

-It was great that the working visa processing took only a few months rather than several years, allowing this exciting internship to become a reality.
+I am particularly grateful that the visa processing, handled by both the government and visa agencies, was completed in just a few months.
+It allows this internship to become a reality.

-My temporary address in the United Kingdom, Cambridge: [27 Woodlark Road CB30HT Cambridge](https://maps.app.goo.gl/1NWYf4jQsvKp1fcz9)
+During my internship, I will be residing at the following temporary address in Cambridge, UK: [27 Woodlark Road CB30HT Cambridge](https://maps.app.goo.gl/1NWYf4jQsvKp1fcz9)

 <div style="text-align:center">
   <img height="100px" src="https://burlachenkok.github.io/materials/Apple_logo_black.svg"/>